Bivocational and Beyond: Educating for Thriving Multivocational Ministry

 • Incarnating Christ through Bivocational Ministry

-Steven Van Ostran
+Steven C. Van Ostran

 • Bivocational Ministry as a Path of Unexpected Spiritual Growth